L'Aurora

-L'Aurora (English: "The aurora"), also known by its Spanish name La Aurora, is a song by Eros Ramazzotti, released in February 1997 through BMG Ricordi as the third single from his seventh studio album Dove c'è musica.
-In 2025 Ramazzoti re-recorded the song for his sixteenth studio album Una storia importante with vocal contribution by American singer Alicia Keys.
+"L'Aurora" (English: "The Aurora"), also known by its Spanish name "La Aurora", is a song by Eros Ramazzotti, released in February 1997 through BMG Ricordi as the third single from his seventh studio album Dove c'è musica.
+In 2025 Ramazzoti re-recorded the song with vocal contribution by American singer Alicia Keys for his sixteenth studio album Una storia importante.

 Composition

 Eros Ramazzotti dedicated "L'Aurora" to his daughter, named Aurora, who was born in the same year the song was released and was born from his relationship with Swiss and Italian television presenter Michelle Hunziker.

 In the lyrics of the song, inspired by the joy of the birth of his first child, Ramazzotti also expresses his hope that many things will go better for him in the future and that this will bring him the serenity he desires.
 The romantic musical accompaniment emphasises all the singer's concerns.